medeiser/kubernetes-samples/README.md

 ## Dynamic routing using Ambassador

-Minikube configuration for dynamically create routes in [Ambassador](https://www.getambassador.io/) using a template and a script.
+Minikube configuration to dynamically create routes in [Ambassador](https://www.getambassador.io/) using a template and a script.